Executive AI Risk: 9-21% for Managers vs 50%+ Entry-Level | Data

 - Lower in relationship and judgment complexity

 Executive roles, by contrast, concentrate exactly the elements that resist automation: ambiguous situations, stakeholder relationships, strategic judgment, and organizational accountability.
+Kinder herself conceded the point - more senior jobs that require interacting with clients and investors or making strategic decisions "may be safe for now."

 Managers face 9-21% automation risk.
 Entry-level faces significantly higher exposure.
 Experience isn't your liability - it's your insulation.